 What Are Teacup Dog Breeds?

-Teacup dog breeds are basically very small versions of popular breeds of small dogs.
-Also referred to as micro-dogs or pocket-sized dogs, as one may imagine, on top of being small, these dogs also considerably weigh less than the standard set forth for that particular dog breed.
-For sake of an example, according to American Kennel Club, the Maltese dog breed, is expected to weigh under 7 pounds, with a preference for specimens being anywhere in between the 4 and 6 pound range.
+Teacups are basically very small versions of popular breeds of small dogs.
+Also referred to as micro-dogs or pocket-sized dogs, as one may imagine, on top of being small, these dogs also considerably weigh less than the standard set forth for that particular breed.
+For sake of an example, according to American Kennel Club, the Maltese is expected to weigh under 7 pounds, with a preference for specimens being anywhere in between the 4 and 6-pound range.
 A teacup Maltese would instead weigh considerably less than this standard, making it even much more smaller than acceptable.

-It's important for perspective dog owners to realize that the term "teacup dog breed" is not an official term, and that as such, it is not endorsed by any of the main dog breed registries.
-Teacups are not a specific breed of dog.
+It's important for prospective dog owners to realize that the term "teacup" is not an official term, and that as such, it is not endorsed by any of the main dog breed registries.
+They are not a specific breed of dog.
 The term is mostly an astutely thought marketing ploy specifically crafted for the purpose of attracting buyers and persuading them into thinking that teacup puppies are valuable and worthy of a higher price tag.

-When a prospective buyer therefore goes to purchase these dogs, they may be really smaller than the average weight and size for the breed, or they may actually be normal size or even bigger, but the breeder still markets them as "teacups" just in hopes of adding a glitzy touch to make up for the higher price tag.
-The term teacup is therefore a big red flag that should send warning beeps left and right.
+When a prospective buyer, therefore, goes to purchase these dogs, they may be really smaller than the average weight and size for the breed, or they may actually be normal size or even bigger, but the breeder still markets them as "teacups" just in hopes of adding a glitzy touch to make up for the higher price tag.
+The term is, therefore, a big red flag that should send warning beeps left and right.

 The terms "imperial" or "tiny teacup" should be regarded as what they really are....
 A MYTH often used by unethical breeders to create a market for dogs that do not conform to the breed standard.